Simulation-Software-Engineering/Lecture-Material/04_documentation/examples/markdown-example.md

 > Quotations can be done by angle brackets

 We can also have hyperlinks to other websites.
-We could link to the [course website](https://simulation-software-engineering.github.io/homepage/), but separate the link in the text from the target definition.
+We could link to the [course website](https://simulation-software-engineering.github.io/homepage/) within the text, but separate [the link][course-website] in the text from the target definition.
+You find the target definition at the bottom of the Markdown file.

 ## This is a subheader